13.17.1Externalized Resource Body Storage

 The authenticated account will need permissions to create containers, as well as to PUT/HEAD/GET/DELETE objects in the container.

-When resource bodies are stored in an external object storage system (e.g., S3, MinIO, or Azure Blob Storage), each version is written using a path format provided below:
+When resource bodies are stored in an external object storage system (e.g., S3, MinIO, or Azure Blob Storage), each version is written using the following path format:

 {resource_type}/{fhir_id}/_history/{resource_version}